delfick/photons/docs/start/interacting/device_finder.rst

     The product id of the device as an integer.
 You can see the hex product id of each device type in the ``photons_products`` module.

-product_identifier
-    A string identifying the product type of the device.
-You can find these in the ``photons_products`` module.

 cap
     A list of strings of capabilities this device has.